-Status register bit location S6 is reserved for future use.
+Status register bit location S6 and S4 are reserved for future use.
 Current devices will read 0 for this bit location.
 It is recommended to mask out the reserved bit when testing the Status Register.
 Doing this will ensure compatibility with future devices.